Last Updated: April 11, 2022

 (e) Timing and Third Parties.
 We will endeavor to comply with your requests as soon as reasonably possible but please note that changes requested of us are not always effective immediately.
 Additionally, in certain situations, and subject to applicable law, Provider will not be able or obliged to comply with part or all of your individual requests.
 Please note that we have the right to refuse and/or charge a monetary fee for requests which are manifestly unfounded or excessive.
 Unless required by law, we are not responsible of informing third parties with whom we have already shared your information of any changes requested pursuant to this section, or for removing information from or causing information to be removed from the databases or records of such third parties.

-When you visit our Site, we collect usage information sent to us by your computer, mobile, or other access device that tells us how you are using the Site including, but not limited to, video-viewing, site views, key stroke data, mouse movement, scrolling, clicks, and typing (“usage information”).
-We use tracking technologies (including cookies, flash cookies, unique device identifiers, web beacons/GIFs, embedded scripts, e-tags/cache browsers, cross-device tracking) to collect usage information.
+Depending on your country of residence, when you first accessed this Site you may have been prompted to set your cookie setting preferences.
+Your cookie settings will be saved in accordance with privacy laws.
+Otherwise, when you visit our Site, we collect usage information sent to us by your computer, mobile, or other access device that tells us how you are using the Site including, but not limited to, video-viewing, site views, key stroke data, mouse movement, scrolling, clicks, and typing (“usage information”).
+We use tracking technologies (including cookies, unique device identifiers, web beacons/GIFs, embedded scripts, e-tags/cache browsers, cross-device tracking) to collect usage information.
 We can use tracking technologies for a variety of purposes, including:

 Tracking technologies, such as cookies, are mainly alphanumeric identifiers that we transfer to your computer’s hard drive through your web browser for record-keeping purposes.
-When you visit the Site, we and our business partners can use tracking technologies to enhance your online experience or customize our offerings.
-For example, some cookies allow us to make it easier for you to navigate our Site.
+When you visit the Site, we and our business partners may use tracking technologies to enhance your online experience or customize our offerings.
+For some customers a privacy settings option will be available to set your cookie preferences.
+Some cookies allow us to make it easier for you to navigate our Site.
 A few additional important things you should know about our use of tracking technologies (cookies):

 - We can offer certain features that are available only through the use of tracking technologies.

-- There are two types of cookies: session cookies and persistent cookies.
-We use both session and persistent tracking technologies.
-Tracking technologies can either be persistent (i.e., they remain on your computer until you delete them) or temporary (i.e., they last only until you close your browser).
-You may be able to decline tracking technologies if your browser permits, although doing so can interfere with your use of the Site.
-Refer to the help section of your browser, browser extensions, or installed applications for instructions on blocking, deleting, or disabling tracking technologies such as cookies.
+- We use both session and persistent tracking technologies.
+Tracking technologies (e.g., cookies) can either be persistent (i.e., they remain on your computer until you delete them) or temporary (i.e., they last only until you close your browser).

 - We encode and protect the tracking technologies that Provider sets, so that only we can interpret the information stored in them.
 You may encounter tracking technologies from our third-party service providers, that we have allowed on our Site that assist us with various aspects of our Site operations and services, such as Google Analytics.